-The National Confederation of Cooperatives (NATCCO) has entered into separate accords with a primary cooperative involved in delivering affordable health care service, and with the Land Bank of Philippines, respectively. the NATCCO is composed of more than a thousand coops nationwide.
+The National Confederation of Cooperatives (NATCCO) has entered into separate accords with a primary cooperative involved in delivering affordable health care service, and with the Land Bank of the Philippines, respectively.
+NATCCO is composed of more than a thousand coops nationwide.
 The parties formally signed the agreements in May at La Trinidad, Bengnent.